-Debugger.
 The interactive debugger gives access to the emulated state and runtime information for every executed instruction.
-It supports basic commands such as printing the emulated CPU state, working with PC-based breakpoints, and identifying location of the current execution point (for example, printing backtrace).
+It supports basic commands such as printing the emulated CPU state and individual registers, working with PC-based breakpoints, and identifying location of the current execution point (for example, printing backtrace).
 The debugger provides access to data maintained by the emulator that is not available by means of 11db or gdb.
-See Interactive debugger (page 20) for more information.
+See Interactive debugger (page 21) for more information.
 Since release 2.0 the debugger is implemented as a separate instrumentation client 1ibdbg.so.

+Tracer

-Tracer.
-Instruction and memory access tracer is implemented as a separate instrumentation client libtracer. so.
+Instruction and memory access tracer is implemented as a separate instrumentation client libtracer.so.
 You can use this client independently of the instruction emulation client.
 For example, you can use it to analyze non-Morello AArch64 applications to compare the results to the Morello version of the same application.
 It allows you to capture runtime trace of executed instructions and accesses to memory.
 You can configure the tracing scope to capture either the entire application execution flow, or a particular region(s) of interest.

-The tracer instrumentation client also includes a module for collecting various architectural statistics at runtime, including counters specific for Morello, and also data related to CPU cache modelling based on DynamoRlO's drcachesim tool.
-Statistics and cache modelling data can be scoped in the same way as instruction and memory traces (see Command line options (page 8) for more details).
+The tracer instrumentation client also includes a module for collecting various architectural statistics at runtime, including counters specific for Morello, and also data related to CPU cache modelling based on DynamoRIO's drcachesim tool.
+Statis-